 If one of you has plans to travel, buy property, get married or have children and the other doesn’t, this could raise issues or perhaps opportunities for further discussion and compromise.
 Sit down and map out your big dreams together.
 Download our goals workbook.

 Committing to something that you both think is fair could go a really long way here.
-If you’re not sure where to start, a good first step might be drawing up what money is coming in, what money is needed for the mandatory stuff and what may be left over for your social life and savings.
+If you’re not sure where to start, a good first step might be drawing up what money is coming in, what money is needed for the mandatory stuff and what may be leftover for your social life and savings.
+Try our budget planner.

 If you’re on the verge of quitting your job or are aware of redundancies happening at work, this is probably worth flagging with your partner as well.

 Speaking up so that the other isn’t caught off guard could make a big difference to the holiday, wedding or new-car plan that you’re working on as a team.